-6. It is not in dispute that under Austrian law outside employees in the locality of the complainants' duty station are entitled to deductions from taxable income on account of compulsory contributions to social security schemes, premiums paid towards old-age and disability pensions and medical or unemployment insurance, dues to professional bodies, payments to building societies and the like.
+- 6. It is not in dispute that under Austrian law outside employees in the locality of the complainants' duty station are entitled to deductions from taxable income on account of compulsory contributions to social security schemes, premiums paid towards old-age and disability pensions and medical or unemployment insurance, dues to professional bodies, payments to building societies and the like.
 The amounts of such deductions from taxable income increased in the period at issue in this case because the percentage rates of such payments, or the maximum amounts to which such rates applied, or both, were increased under Austrian law.
-The result was a reduction in the income tax payable by "outside" employees in Vienna.

-7. The Head of the Staff Administration Section of the Agency's Division of Personnel sent the secretariat of the Commission a letter by fax on 22 April 1994 asking it to assess separately the impact on the results of the survey of changes in the general tax credit and in tax rules as to social security contributions in Austria.
+The result was a reduction in the income tax payable by "outside" employees in Vienna. - 7.
+The Head of the Staff Administration Section of the Division of Personnel of the International Atomic Energy Agency, which is the "lead" agency in salary matters at Vienna, sent the secretariat of the Commission a letter by fax on 22 April 1994 asking it to assess separately the impact on the results of the survey of changes in the general tax credit and in tax rules as to social security contributions in Austria.
 The Chief of the Salaries and Allowances Division of the Commission answered the Agency in a minute of 27 April:

-"...
+&quot;...
 The overall survey results before and after the tax changes are as follows: